rphansen91/kattus-real-estate/src/pages/financing/index.md

 ---
 **Frank Kattus  - Real Estate financing expert**

 EXTRA!
 EXTRA!
-2019 loan limits:  For San Diego County, conforming loan limit on conventional loans, increases to $690,000.
-For FHA & VA loans in San Diego, the limit increases to $690,000.
+2020 loan limits:  For San Diego County, conforming loan limit for conventional loans increases to $701,500.
+FHA and VA loan limits also increase to $701,500.

 Frank's Real Estate career not only includes listing properties and negotiating on behalf of buyers & sellers, he is also an expert in Real Estate financing.
 Frank's Real Estate clients have the unique advantage of having his knowledge of Real Estate financing options at their disposal as they search for the right property.